Experience Africa’s Wild Heart at these Top 5 Animal Parks in Cape Town

 You can simply choose to admire these predatory fowl, but the brave and daring enough can take part in interactive flying shows.
 Glove on hand, these birds will fly right into your waiting grasp, which is sure to get anyone’s pulse racing.
 For a less hair raising experience, you’re welcome to venture into the owl enclosure to pet and interact with these nocturnal predators.

-When your done rubbing shoulders with your new feathered friends you can stop by the wine estate for some well-renowned wine tasting experiences and pairings.
+When you are done rubbing shoulders with your new feathered friends you can stop by the wine estate for some well-renowned wine tasting experiences and pairings.

 South Africa is where the wild things are and Cape Town, with its culturally diverse cityscape, sprawling coastlines and picturesque mountain ranges, is no different.
 You’re always spoilt for choice for activities on any given day in the Mother City.
 With your iVenture City Pass, you can access these activities and attractions with unparalleled ease, experiencing Cape Town’s top attractions for free.
 Check out our City Pass Packages to find the perfect package for your stay, and while you’re at it, take a look at the other top attractions in Cape Town.